 Global Communication Report

-The annual Global Communications Report conducted by the USC Center for Public Relations is designed to provide insight into the evolution of the global communications industry by analyzing emerging trends.
+The annual Global Communication Report conducted by the USC Center for Public Relations is designed to provide insight into the evolution of the global communication industry by analyzing emerging trends.
 Each time we survey professionals working in the field, we discover new insights into what makes PR one of the most dynamic profession in the universe.

-Past research has predicted the future of corporate activism and the rise of new activists and assessed how to engage with activist organizations, reviewed the convergence in marketing and public relations, and the scale of change disrupting the public relations industry, and looked the industry’s evolution of ethics and future use of technology and artificial intelligence.
+Past research has predicted the future of corporate activism and the rise of new activists and assessed how to engage with activist organizations, reviewed the convergence in marketing and public relations, tracked the scale of change disrupting the PR industry, and examined the industry’s evolution of ethics and its future use of technology and artificial intelligence.